 Some military members may also be able to take the course twice.
 This wouldn’t hurt if you are able to swing this.

 Note: The DoD and each service branch have their own Transition Assistance Program:

 Take Advantage of All Benefits Prior to Separating

-Before I left active duty, I made sure to take advantage of everything I could.
-As I mentioned, I tested out of many college classes and I used Tuition Assistance program to earn both my associates and bachelors degrees.
+Before I left active duty, I took advantage of everything I could.
+As I mentioned, I tested out of many college classes, and I used the Tuition Assistance program to earn both my associate’s and bachelor’s degrees.

 I also took advantage of the military health care system to have surgery on both of my knees; I had a Grade 3 tear in each meniscus, a byproduct of my military service.
 Those knee surgeries saved me thousands of dollars in medical costs.
 Just as important, I was able to get those issues documented in my military medical records.